 This course provides a broad overview of recent issues in corporate governance.
 It addresses the situation where the firm's stakeholders (such as its owners, creditors, management, employees, and society at large) disagree on how to use the firm's resources.
 The potential conflicts of interest between stakeholders create a corporate governance problem and can produce welfare losses for the firm and for society as a whole.
 We will primarily study the corporate governance problem in terms of principal-agent relationships between the owners, the creditors, the board, the management team and other stakeholders.

 We revise theoretical models about corporate governance and examine the ways in which they can be tested using available data.
-We also discuss key empirical findings in corporate governance, as well as more detailed individual cases .
+We also discuss key empirical findings in corporate governance, as well as more detailed individual cases.

 The course also addresses the most recent developments in regulations concerning corporate governance (e.g. corporate governance codes from various countries).
 It places particular emphasis on the stakeholder view of corporate governance, sustainability, corporate social responsibility, environmental, social and governance standards, and socially responsible investment.
+We also discuss the recent regulation concerning climate mitigation and adaptation, as well as recent developments on board diversity and the gender balance on boards.

 The course will go beyond the usual analysis of listed firms with dispersed ownership and use examples of private firms, including family firms.